aodn/python-aodntools/aodntools/timeseries_products/Documentation/Hourly_timeseries.md

 - `keywords`: set to a comma-separated list of the main variable names (“<VoI>, TIME, DEPTH, LATITUDE, LONGITUDE”);
 - `lineage`: a statement about how the file was created, including a link to the code used, and any input parameters (except the input files, which are listed in the source_file variable)
 - `title`: "Long time series Hourly Aggregated product: all available non-velocity variables at <site_code> between <time_coverage_start> and <time_coverage_end>"
+- `values_retained`: indicates what values are used according to its qc control flags

 ## Output

 The output from a single run of the code will be an aggregated file of all available measurements of all non-velocity variable at one mooring site.

+Two different files could be produced according to the values retained for the aggregation.
+One with values flagged as "Good_data" or "Probably_good_data" will have *"hourly-timeseries"* as product type. e.g. *IMOS_ABOS-DA_STZ_20120421_EAC1_FV02_hourly-timeseries_END-20130823_C-20191007.nc*

+The product that also includes "Non_QC_performed" values will have *"hourly-timeseries-including-non-QC"* as product type. e.g. *IMOS_ABOS-DA_STZ_20120421_EAC1_FV02_hourly-timeseries-including-non-QC_END-20130823_C-20191007.nc*

 The product will be delivered, in netCDF4 format, compliant with the CF-1.6 and IMOS-1.4 conventions, and structured according to the [indexed ragged array representation](http://cfconventions.org/cf-conventions/v1.6.0/cf-conventions.html#_indexed_ragged_array_representation).